 Light refresh gets the latest version of iDrive infotainment.

 5 Series GT becomes the 6 Series GT and gets a much more resolved look.

-New liftback from Kia will get a GT performance version with a 315bhp turbocharged four-cylinder engine.
+New flagship saloon-styled liftback will get a GT performance version with a 315bhp turbocharged four-cylinder engine.

-Nürburgring-developed hot hatch version of the new i30 gets a 2.0-litre turbocharged engine with more than 260bhp.
+Nürburgring-developed (and Hyundai's first ever) hot hatch, an uprated version of the new i30 family hatchback, gets a 2.0-litre turbocharged engine with more than 260bhp.